-The word ‘Responsive’ means that the web page dynamically adjusts it layout to suit the device it is being displayed on.
-So for example on a mobile device, full width fields make them larger and easier to interact with, whereas on a desktop computer with a larger screen, you might want to split your fields across 2 or more columns.
+So, for example, on a mobile device, full-width inline form input fields are larger and easier to interact with on smaller screens, whereas on a desktop computer with a larger screen, you might want to split your fields across 2 or more columns.

-In a responsive form, a breakpoint is the point (screen width) at which the form will adapt in a certain way in order to provide the best possible user experience.
-These are approximately the width of a screen you would find on different devices such as a phone, tablet, laptop or desktop computer.
+In a responsive form, a breakpoint is a point (screen width) at which the form will adapt in a certain way in order to provide the best possible user experience.
+These are approximately the width of a screen you would find on different devices such as a phone, tablet, laptop, or desktop computer.

 Example breakpoints might be: